Ifeoma28/fresh_segments/README.md

 5) Fitness Activity Tracker Users

 - out of these top 5 interests with low standard deviation,Winter Apparel Shoppers and Fitness Activity Tracker have a very high composition.
-Also Users Readers of Honduran content in the month of May 2019 have a high average composition too. it suggests a strong and consistently popular segment, which is great for broad promotions.
+Also Readers of Honduran content in the month of May 2019 have a high average composition too. it suggests a strong and consistently popular segment, which is great for broad promotions.

 - Monthly Top Interests (July 2018 – August 2019)
 Las Vegas Trip Planners (ID: 6324) and Work Comes First Travelers (ID: 21057) repeatedly dominated multiple months.